Should you borrow money from your retirement plan?

 However, those lower payments don't come without a risk.
 Generally you need to repay the whole 401k loan amount if you leave your job, so you're stuck in your job until the loan is repaid.
 And, a layoff could be a real problem.

 Another possibility would be to check out non-profit credit counseling.
 If you qualify, they can get a reduced interest rate and a lower payment for you.
-You can find them through the National Foundation for Credit Counseling or Association of Independent Credit Counseling Agencies.
+We recommend a few in the TDS Get Out of Debt Course.

 A final option would be to find a way to make up for the lost hours via a part-time job.
 Use the money to pay down your debts.